Biden to host NCAA champs UConn, LSU; doesn’t mention Iowa

 The suggestion didn’t go over well.
 LSU star Angel Reese, who was honored as Most Outstanding Player, on Monday tweeted a link to a story on Jill Biden’s remarks.
 “A JOKE,” Reese wrote, along with three rolling-on-floor-laughing emojis.

-Others commenting on social media said only winners should be rewarded with a White House visit and that also inviting Iowa would detract from LSU’s achievement.
-The LSU team is predominantly Black and Iowa is largely white.
+Others commenting on social media noted the racial dynamics involved, saying that only winners should be rewarded with a White House visit and that hosting both teams would detract from the achievement by LSU’s team, which is predominantly Black.
+The Iowa team is largely white.
+Others noted the important role of Black women in Democratic Party politics.

-Vanessa Valdivia, a spokesperson for Jill Biden, said the first lady was excited by watching the women’s game and meant no disrespect to LSU by suggesting a White House invite for Iowa.
+Vanessa Valdivia, a spokesperson for Jill Biden, said the first lady was excited by watching the women’s game and meant no disrespect to LSU.

 “Her comments in Colorado were intended to applaud the historic game and all women athletes,” Valdivia tweeted Tuesday.
 “She looks forward to celebrating the LSU Tigers on their championship win at the White House.”